Baryon Pasting Algorithm: Halo-based and Particle-based Pasting Methods: Conclusions

 Our mock simulation suite has broad applications for modeling and interpreting data from ongoing and future SZ surveys.
-First, our method requires only halo catalogues for HP and particle distribution for PP, and thus we do not have to run computationally expensive hydrodynamical simulations.
+First, our method requires only halo catalogues for HP and particle distribution for PP. Thus, we do not have to run computationally expensive hydrodynamical simulations.
 We demonstrated that map production takes about 3 hours for all-sky HP maps and 1 hour for $5 \times 5 \, \mathrm{deg}^2$ PP maps, which enables fast production of a large number $\mathcal{O}(10^3)$ of independent mock SZ maps.
-The baryon pasted mock maps will be useful for (a) estimating covariance matrix of SZ statistics as well as (b) testing observational analysis pipelines by incorporating various observational systematics (e.g., survey mask, detector noise, and selection function).
+The baryon pasted mock maps will be useful for (a) estimating the covariance matrix of SZ statistics as well as (b) testing observational analysis pipelines by incorporating various observational systematics (e.g., survey mask, detector noise, and selection function).

-Although this paper has focused on modelling SZ observables, our methodology can be extended to model other observables sourced by gas or dark matter, such as X-ray emission, dispersion measure probed by fast radio burst, weak lensing, and cosmic infrared background.
-In the future work, we plan to make use of on-the-fly continuous light-cone outputs from \texttt{Gadget-4} \citep{Springel2021} for efficient production of various observables, which enables a plethora of multi-wavelength cross-correlation studies.
+Although this paper has focused on modelling SZ observables, our methodology can be extended to model other observables sourced by gas or dark matter, such as X-ray emission, dispersion measure probed by fast radio bursts, weak lensing, and cosmic infrared background.
+We will address the validation of the baryon pasting algorithms presented in this paper with hydrodynamical simulations, e.g., IllustrisTNG \citep{Nelson2019}, in a subsequent paper.
+In addition, the cross-correlations between these observables have also been measured in observations, and our pasting methods are powerful approaches in applications to cross-correlations.
+In future work, we plan to make use of on-the-fly continuous light-cone outputs from \texttt{Gadget-4} \citep{Springel2021} for efficient production of various observables and the largest $N$-body simulations such as Uchuu simulations \citep{Ishiyama2021}, which enables a plethora of multi-wavelength cross-correlation studies.